-PROVINCIAL Health Officer Dr. Bonnie Henry and Health Minister Adrian Dix on Friday announced 617 new cases of COVID-19, bringing the total number of cases to 20,985 in British Columbia.
+PROVINCIAL Health Officer Dr. Bonnie Henry and Health Minister Adrian Dix on Friday announced 589 new COVID-19 cases, including four epi-linked cases, for a total of 17,149 cases in British Columbia.

-There were two new COVID-19-related deaths, and the total number of deaths now stands at 290 in the province.
+There were two new COVID-19-related deaths, and the total number of deaths in the province now stands at 275.

-Currently, 12,016 people are under active public health monitoring as a result of identified exposure to known cases, and 14,901 people who tested positive have recovered.
+There are 3,741 active cases of COVID-19 in the province, 7,887 people who are under active public health monitoring as a result of identified exposure to known cases and 13,035 people who tested positive have recovered.

-There have been 130 new cases of COVID-19 in the Vancouver Coastal Health region, 424 in the Fraser Health region, 16 in the Island Health region, 42 in the Interior Health region, five in the Northern Health region and no new cases of people who reside outside of Canada.
+There have been 146 new cases of COVID-19 in the Vancouver Coastal Health region, 402 in the Fraser Health region, five in the Island Health region, 24 in the Interior Health region, 12 in the Northern Health region and no new cases of people who reside outside of Canada.

 There have been six new health-care facility outbreaks at Suncreek Village, Fort Langley Seniors Community, Northcrest Care Centre, Fellburn Care Center – PATH unit, Ridge Meadows Hospital and Langley Memorial Hospital.
 The outbreak at Fair Haven Homes Burnaby Lodge has been declared over.
 In total, 31 long-term care or assisted-living facilities and four acute-care facilities have active outbreaks.